Azure/terraform-azurerm-avm-res-servicebus-namespace/README.md

 ### <a name="input_sku"></a> [sku](#input\_sku)

-Description:   Defaults to `Standard`.
+Description:   Defaults to `Premium`.
 Defines which tier to use.
 Options are Basic, Standard or Premium.
   Please note that setting this field to Premium will force the creation of a new resource.

 Type: `string`

-Default: `"Standard"`
+Default: `"Premium"`

 ### <a name="input_tags"></a> [tags](#input\_tags)